-It is important that you evaluate your technique/tool for assessing the associated with autonomous software in driverless vehicles.
+It is important that you evaluate your technique/tool for assessing the risks from clinical software.
 One means of doing this would be to ask a number of different users to try it out, exploiting an appropriate evaluation methodology.
 For example, you could ask one group to use your technique and another to use an alternate approach developed by someone else in the course.
 If you do this you MUST consider the relevant plagiarism guidance on the School Learning and Teaching Committee web site and state the name of the person you worked with on your submission.
 You must develop your reports independent of each other.
-You also need to consider the level of existing expertise that the people you test will have in the development of autonomous road vehicles.
+You also need to consider the level of existing expertise that test participants will have in clinical software development.